 - Four-vectors computation system for use in high-energy physics.

 - Advanced neural networks option for multivariate data analysis.

 - Users can use the distributed computing feature for the opportunity of parallel data analysis.

 - Built-in two directions Python and Ruby programming interface.

 OpenFOAM is a very popular Physics tool for Linux.
 It is a C++ library and simulation engine.
-Partial differential equations can be solved by it without any hassle.
+Partial differential equations can be solved without any hassle.
 It has numerous built-in C++ classes for finite volume, finite elements, and Lagrangian particle tracking.
 It uses the top-level code that gives you the direct representation of the equation being solved.

 Key Features of OpenFOAM

 - It has built-in solving programs like combustion, heat transfers, electromagnetics, solid dynamics, etc.

 - It has the option to customize pre-installed programs and even create new programs.